ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Alternative implementations:_

 For the comments feature in SLE, there is a requirement to have all links open in a new tab.
-However, we are also considering an alternative approach where links will open in a new tab and show a warning to the user if they are external link (i.e., not from the same domain/origin); for internal links, they will open in the same tab.
-Here, we will show the same warning mentioned above for the external links.
+However, we are also considering an alternative approach where links will open in a new tab and show a warning to the user only if they are external links (i.e., not from the same domain/origin); for internal links, they will open in the same tab.
+Here, we will show the warning to the external link by adding an icon next to the link that specifically states that the link will open in a new tab for the external links.
+The visual design is not yet finalized but we had an initial thought of adding `nimble-icon-up-right-from-square` next to the icon to represent the link will open in a new tab.

-However, if it is an external link, it need not be an untrusted link, so showing a warning to the link doesn't align with the accessibility WCAG guideline.
+However, if it is an external link, it need not be an untrusted link, so showing a warning to the link doesn't align with the accessibility WCAG guideline of opening a link only when required.

 _Methods_